ibm-cloud-docs/account/bp_account.md

 You can assign administrator access to everything in an account by creating a trusted profile and assigning two policies to it.
 To create the first policy, select **All Identity and Access enabled services** with the Administrator platform role and Manager service role.
 For the second policy, select **All Account Management services** with the Administrator role assigned.

 Users with the Administrator role on trusted profiles can grant or revoke access by adding or removing rules from trusted profiles.
-By creating a trusted profile with administrator access, you are delegating the granting and revoking of administrator access of the account to the added administrators of the trusted profile.
-Administrator access to everything in the account includes the ability to revoke access for other users with the administrator role.
+By creating a trusted profile with administrator access, you are delegating the granting and revoking of administrator access of the account to administrators that are added to the trusted profile.
+Administrator access applies to everything in the account including the ability to revoke access for other users with the administrator role.
 {: important}

 ### Sample access policies